 Very little mechanistic evidence was collected during clinical trials – which made rational decision-making very difficult.
 This approach was increasingly out of touch with advances in our understanding of cancer biology and in methods for investigating how drugs work in the body.

-The Pharmacological Audit Trail (PhAT) was originally conceived as a framework for evidence-based drug discovery and development by Professor Paul Workman – now CEO and President of the ICR.
+The Pharmacological Audit Trail (PhAT) was originally conceived as a framework for evidence-based drug discovery and development by Professor Paul Workman – who was CEO and President of the ICR from 2014 to 2021.

 Working with clinical colleagues Dr Udai Banerji, and Professors Johann de Bono, Stan Kaye and Ian Judson, who are all based at the ICR and our partner hospital The Royal Marsden, he demonstrated the value of PhAT in clinical trials of many different drug classes, including inhibitors of HSP90, PI3 kinase, AKT, HDAC and many others.